Anthony Ponomarenko: 2014–2015 season: Junior international debut

 In April 2014, Ponomarenko teamed up with Canadian ice dancer Christina Carreira.
 The two decided to represent the United States.
 Ponomarenko's mother, Marina Klimova, thought the team would eventually be a good match after seeing Carreira in Lake Placid, New York.
 Their Junior Grand Prix (JGP) debut came in September 2014; they placed fifth in Ostrava, Czech Republic, and then fourth in Tallinn, Estonia.
 They finished fifth in the junior event at the 2015 U.S. Championships.

-2015–2016 season
+2015–2016 season: First Junior Grand Prix medal

 Competing in the 2015 JGP series, Carreira/Ponomarenko placed fourth in Riga, Latvia, and then won the silver medal in Toruń, Poland.
 They received the pewter medal for fourth place at the 2016 U.S. Championships.